Fiona enjoys representing the people of Congleton Constituency greatly. Recently asked by a constituent

 She has recently been appointed a Patron of Hong Kong Watch having expressed many concerns over recent years about the deteriorating human rights situation there.

 On transport issues, which Fiona recognises are extremely important to her constituents, she successfully worked to obtain over £45m of Government funding to the Congleton Link-Road and funding for improvements to Junction 17 at Sandbach - more work on which she is pressing for - and working with Cheshire East Council has effectively obtained over £1m funding from the Government for the creation of a business case, now completed, to argue for a Middlewich Bypass.
-See here for just one of her calls in Parliament for this.
+See here for just one of her calls for this.
 In October 2017, £46.8m was secured for the Middlewich Bypass enabling the project to move forward.

 Fiona successfully campaigned vigorously against the proposed incinerator in Middlewich, which she considered a totally unfair and unnecessary imposition on the strong local community, raising this twice in Prime Minister's Questions, and continues to campaign against the ANSA Waste Site in Middlewich.